Monthly newsletter: Read the latest issue

 The Department of Anatomy facilitates a student’s exploration of the morphological diversity of the human body throughout development, life, disease and death.

 The Division of Basic Medical Sciences contributes to the success of the University through teaching, scholarly accomplishment and service.

-The KCUMB Biochemistry Department is committed to fulfilling the University’s mission by working to achieve excellence in research and teaching.
+The KCU Biochemistry Department is committed to fulfilling the University’s mission by working to achieve excellence in research and teaching.

-The KCUMB Department of Bioethics faculty are highly qualified and experienced researchers and accessible to students.
+The KCU Department of Bioethics faculty are highly qualified and experienced researchers and accessible to students.

-The KCUMB Department of Pathology strives to further the application of basic biological truths to the healing arts by equipping students with the skills needed to explain the progression of disease.
+The KCU Department of Pathology strives to further the application of basic biological truths to the healing arts by equipping students with the skills needed to explain the progression of disease.

 The Department of Pharmacology/Microbiology is highly committed to the provision of a scientifically-sound educational platform for teaching medical students our respective disciplines and how to integrate the basic and clinical sciences.

 The Department of Physiology encourages students to view physiology as critical and necessary to understanding the human body, the practice of health maintenance and treatment of disease.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000